 Yes.
 Bioidentical Hormones are compounded prescription drugs that are produced in a specialized pharmacy.
 Each prescription is hand made from the highest quality ingredients and made by pharmacists that specialize in formulating drugs.
 Since every patient is unique, the strength or the dosage form needs to be specially made to fit the individual.

 My sex drive is low, could it be my hormones?

 Yes.
 A deficiency of testosterone, estrogen, or other types of hormonal imbalance can cause a low libido.
 Men and women can help improve their sex drive with the help of bioidentical hormones.

 Will you prescribe me vitamins and supplements?

 If we find that your overall health and hormonal balance could be improved through vitamins and supplements, we will prescribe them to you.
-BH² recommends only pharmaceutical grade vitamins and supplements.
+Progressive recommends only pharmaceutical grade vitamins and supplements.

-What is the detox that is included in the Balanced Hormones and Health program and what does it do?
+What is the detox that is included in the Progressive Medical program and what does it do?